oracle-livelabs/adb/shared/adb-auto-indexing/report/report.md

 - View and understand the auto index report.

 ### Prerequisites
-This lab assumes you have completed the following labs:
+This lab assumes you have completed the following:

 - Provision an Autonomous Database Instance
-- Create and Application Schema and Prepare for Auto Indexing
+- Create an Application Schema and Prepare for Auto Indexing
 - Execute an Application Workload

 ## Task 1: Wait for Automatic Indexing to Complete

 1. This task is optional since you can skip to Task 2 and see if a new auto index report is available.
 Alternatively, you can use the following query to check if the auto indexing task has executed recently.
-We need to wait until it has executed _after_ the workload queries were captured.
+We need to wait until it has executed _after_ the workload queries have been captured.
 This will take up to 15 minutes.

     ````
     <copy>